cjvegi/Chiranjeevivegi.github.io/README.md

-# Chiranjeevivegi.github.io
+# JohnDoe

-Website Under Construction
+A Responsive Free One Page Portfolio Website template